MHGray/HackerPlacementStreamGame/DesignDoc.md

   // If corpEmergence is at 0 spawn a corp node and reset the timer
   // Else corpEmergence reduces by one
   // For each empty node slot, add a random node

+  //Check all active players to see when there last message was, if it has been longer than 10 minutes remove them from active players
 }

 Every Tick(minute) someone will have a chance to place there hacker on a node.
 For that minute they can type a chat command in order to place there hacker.
 Once they place their hacker they will receive the benefit of the node once it is completed, whether that is a resource, or a sound/visual effect playing, or a stock of a sound/visual effect.